-Eyelid surgery is performed to adjust fat, skin, and muscle to restore smooth eyelids and create a more open and alert eye appearance.
+Eyelid surgery adjusts fat, skin, and muscle to restore smooth eyelids and create a more open and alert eye appearance.
 This procedure is effective if:

 - Redundant skin covers the natural fold of your upper eyelids or your lash line